jorgenpt/ObjectiveMetrics/README.md

 -----------------------

-When using ObjectiveMetrics on iOS, you need to link against the static library (libTouchMetrics.a) and import DMTracker.h.
+When using ObjectiveMetrics on iOS, you need to link against the static library (libTouchMetrics.a), it's JSON dependency (libsbjson-ios.a) and import DMTracker.h.

 1. Build the library using the enclosed Xcode project or download a prebuilt version.
 2. Link your project with `libTouchMetrics.a` and copy `DMTracker.h`.
+3. Link your project with `libsbjson-ios.a`, found in the Frameworks subdirectory (or build your own from https://github.com/stig/json-framework)
-3. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
+4. Find your **application id** on the DeskMetrics dashboard page, and put this in your applications `Info.plist` as a string with key `DMAppId`.
-4. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
+5. Make sure you send the `DMTracker` a `startApp` message as soon as your app is starting up, to initialize your session.
-5. Add tracking to any file you want.
+6. Add tracking to any file you want.
 See below for syntax.

 Tracking events
 ---------------